 Entertainment: “Real world” goes online with virtual reality and virtual events

-While on-demand entertainment options such as Netflix, Disney Plus, and Amazon Prime were gaining ground before the Covid-19 pandemic, in-person live events such as concerts and events, gaming leagues, and food festivals remained popular.
-But with venues shut down and large gatherings prohibited temporarily, many consumers sought out virtual simulations of these entertainment experiences.
+While on-demand and over-the-top (OTT) entertainment options such as Netflix, Disney Plus, and Amazon Prime were gaining ground before the Covid-19 pandemic, in-person live events such as concerts and events, gaming leagues, and food festivals remained popular.
+But with venues shut down and large gatherings prohibited temporarily, many consumers are now seeking out virtual simulations of these entertainment experiences.

-For nascent spaces like e-sports and virtual reality, home quarantines brought on a large number of new consumers into the fold, leading to an increase in demand that’s unlikely to end when lockdowns are lifted.
+For nascent spaces like e-sports and virtual reality, this prolonged quarantine period will bring a large number of new consumers into the fold, leading to an increase in demand that’s unlikely to end even with lockdowns being lifted.

 Event organizers are also thinking much more ambitiously about how to hold large-scale events online.
 Events that may have once seemed improbable or even impossible to hold online are becoming commonplace and will likely continue.

 GAMERS, ONCE ACQUIRED, ARE LIKELY TO STICK WITH E-GAMING